Why Content Architecture is Essential to the Success of CMS Implementations

 Our goal is to script a compelling, comprehensive narrative guiding the creation of an architectural model of the different content elements.
-This becomes the Content Architecture.
+This becomes Content Modelling.

-The first and arguably the most important component in your Content Stack is your Strategy.
+The first and arguably the most important component is your Strategy.
 Think of it as an ongoing birds-eye view of how everything is supposed to work.
 Building out your strategy is an opportunity to determine all the really high-level questions that matter most to you:

 - What are your strategic goals as a business (or business unit)?